MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-microsoft-365-apps-enterprise.md

 5. Once the update is complete, you’ll receive the *This setting is updated.* notification.

 > [!NOTE]
-> If the “This setting couldn’t be updated.
-Please try again or submit a support request.” notification appears.
+> If the *This setting couldn’t be updated.
+Please try again or submit a support request.* notification appears.
 Use the following steps:<ol><li>Refresh your page.</li><li>Please repeat the same steps in To block Windows Autopatch Microsoft 365 apps updates.</li><li>If the issue persists, [submit a support request](../operate/windows-autopatch-support-request.md).</li>

 **To verify if the Microsoft 365 App update setting is set to Allow:**